ARTICLE IX WORKING CONDITIONS

 9.1 Length of School Year

-9.1.1 The work year of teachers will begin no earlier than the first Tuesday after Labor Day and shall terminate not later than June 30th and shall be no more than one hundred eighty-four (184) days for all returning teachers including the day before school opens which shall be used for the purpose of attending faculty and departmental meetings and for general preparation.
-The work year for Guidance Counselors at the Vocational Education facility shall be one hundred ninety-eight (198) days per year including fourteen (14) days/per diem of gross salary.
+9.1.1 The work year of teachers will begin no earlier than the first Tuesday after Labor Day and shall terminate not later than June 30th and shall be no more than one hundred eighty-three (183) days for all returning teachers including the day before school opens which shall be used for the purpose of attending faculty and departmental meetings and for general preparation.
+The work year for Guidance Counselors at the Vocational Education facility shall be one hundred ninety-seven (197) days per year including fourteen (14) days/per diem of gross salary.

 The Superintendent shall have the discretion to schedule additional professional development and/or curriculum development beyond the school year.
 Said days shall be voluntary.
-Any teacher who volunteers for said professional development and/or curriculum development shall be compensated at thirty-six dollars and thirty-one cents ($36.31) per hour, effective November 1, 2005, and thirty-nine dollars and forty-six cents ($39.46) per hour.
+Any teacher who volunteers for said professional development and/or curriculum development shall be compensated at thirty-nine dollars and forty-six cents ($39.46) per hour.

 9.1.2 New teachers may be required to attend orientation meetings prior to the opening of schools as planned by the Superintendent of Schools.
 Department Heads and Coordinators shall also be required to be present on the Friday before school opens.